 Study the holistic development of the early adolescent; explore structure of middle level learning environments; plan, design, and assess approaches to teaching and learning, including authentic learning, management of behavior and learning environments, awareness of student services.

-Ethics (ETHL)

-531 - Interpersonal and Organizational Excellence I, 3 Cr.
+Ethics (ETHL) 531 - Interpersonal and Organizational Excellence I, 3 Cr.
 532 - Interpersonal and Organizational Excellence II, 3 Cr.
 Because we are all tired of using fads which do not improve and sustain results, these courses are based on a proven model used in health care and public education that improved outcomes beyond expectations over time.
 These courses provide a "how-to-train-the-trainer" approach while allowing participants to experience portions of the actual program.
 Course design would assist participants to address improving staff morale, increasing trust and respect, building staff up, utilizing staff development dollars more effectively, encouraging leadership behaviors, developing core competencies for all staff, improving performance measures, promoting service before self, and much more.
 The courses promote the notion that leadership development is an ongoing process...a lifelong journey.

-Finance (FINA)
+546-Special Topics-see page 41 for description.

-510 - Socially Responsible Financial Management, 3 Cr.

-This course focuses on financial statement analysis, moving from bottom-line thinking to a "triple-bottomline" definition of profitability, to encompass the organization's profits and social and environmental impact.
+588-Independent Study-see page 41 for description.
+Finance (FINA) 510 - Socially Responsible Financial Management, 3 Cr.
+This course focuses on financial statement analysis, moving from bottom-line thinking to a "triple-bottom-line" definition of profitability, to encompass the organization's profits and social and environmental impact.
 Students learn how a policy of corporate social responsibility (CSR) can contribute to and enhance firm sustainability.
 They also learn financial valuation and use it as a decision-making tool in a socially responsible context.
 Other topics include ethics and corporate governance in financial management, understanding risk, and managing the financial performance of non-profit organizations.
 Restricted to students in the Master of Business Administration program.
+546-Special Topics-see page 41 for description.